This product is not available anymore. Back to home page.

 About

-Mary Jean Chan is the author of the debut poetry collection Flèche, published by Faber & Faber (2019) and Faber USA (2020).
+Mary Jean Chan is the author of the debut poetry collection Flèche, published by Faber & Faber (2019).
 Flèche won the Costa Book Award for Poetry and was shortlisted for the International Dylan Thomas Prize, the John Pollard Foundation International Poetry Prize, the Jhalak Prize, the Seamus Heaney Centre First Collection Poetry Prize and a Lambda Literary Award.
-An Italian translation of Flèche by Giorgia Sensi was published by Interno Poesia in 2023.
+Poems from the book were twice shortlisted for the Forward Prize for Best Single Poem and won the Geoffrey Dearmer Prize.